 23. Best foot forward

 If you are a writer, you are using set expressions all the time.

 However, you should be careful that you always check your usage and accuracy.
 There is nothing worse than getting a fixed expression wrong.

-These apps are extremely useful and are becoming essential tools for writing accuracy, especially for new writers.
+These apps are extremely useful and are now essential tools for writing accuracy, especially for new writers.

-For example, as hard as a brick, as brave as a tiger and laughs like a monkey.
+For example, as hard as a brick, brave as a tiger, and laughs like a monkey.

-Only your knowledge can tell you that they should be, as hard as a rock, as brave as a lion and laughs like a hyena.
+The correct expressions are as hard as a rock, brave as a lion, and laugh like a hyena.

-The same applies to acronyms and abbreviations.
-A grammar checker is unlikely to help you differentiate between am and a.m. or SCABA when you mean SCUBA.
+Using a grammar checker is unlikely to help you differentiate between am and a.m. or SCABA when you mean SCUBA.

 It doesn’t matter if you are writing a blog post or a book.
 Always pay close attention when you are editing and proofreading your text.